icco/CSC458/Assignment3/README.txt

 Assignment 3
 CSC458 Spring 2010

 Our first half of out program is fully functional and well commented.
-To run tests uncomment the last line of nr.fs.
+To run tests uncomment the last lines of Ass3.fs.

 The second half is well documented, but might not work to the full spec requirements.
-This was the result of confusion on my part -Jesse
+This was the result of confusion on our part.

 Spec from Clements: